ramiropolla/TVision/readmeX.txt

   The font specified in your resource file (or the default, 'vga') doesn't appear to be a fixed-width font; that is, not all of the characters in the font occupy the same imaginary bounding box.
-IDA depends on its font being fixed with to ensure that items on the screen line up properly.
+IDA depends on its font being fixed-width to ensure that items on the screen line up properly.

   While running IDA with a variable-width font will not cause any serious errors, you will find that lines of text don't align properly, and you will